Misaki-Ki/Vertex-Maid/README.md

 ### Remove Empty Vertex Groups
 * Removes any empty vertex groups from the mesh.
+(Currently it counts 0 weights as not-empty, I'd like to fix this soon)
 * Usage: Select a mesh, and then select the operation in the vertex group drop-down menu.